molpopgen/fwdpp/doc/md/overview.md

 At this point, I'll refer you to the [reference manual](http://molpopgen.github.io/fwdpp/doc/html/index.html) for more detail on these types.
 We will see them in action below, though.

+## Recycling

+Mutations and gametes go extinct during the course of a simulation.
+For a gamete, this means that its count (`KTfwd::gamete_base::n`) is zero.
+For a mutation, this means that the vector tracking mutation occurences has a zero at a specific position.

+Internally, __fwdpp__ records where extinct mutations/gametes are and builds a FIFO queue of their indexes.
+This queue is used so that these locations can be recycled with new objects.

+Recycling allows us to use cache-friendly containers like `std::vector`.
+It also allows us to re-use space allocated by gametes for their mutation keys.
+Overall, it is a big win in terms of performance.

 ## Modeling the biology

 ### Mutation